 Apart from the budgetary implications, legacy environments are considered problematic for several other reasons:

 The result of this is that companies face a problem, and it is a problem that will not easily go away, if at all.
-Many approaches to solve the problem have been undertaken in the past.
+Many approaches to solve it have been undertaken in the past.

-Some organizations have chosen a “pure re-hosting” solution.
-These solutions enable a company to move its existing legacy environment to an ostensibly lower-cost platform with as little change as possible.
+Some organizations have chosen a “replatforming” approach, that enables a company to move its existing legacy environment to an ostensibly lower-cost platform with as little change as possible.
 The original environment is often then “emulated” on the new platform.

-Last but not least, “transformational re-hosting” solutions, which convert the syntax in order to port the legacy artifacts, often seem to be the proper approach, and is the one Anubex stands for.
+Last but not least, “native replatfroming” solutions, which convert the syntax in order to port the legacy artifacts, often seem to be the proper approach.
 This route eventually overcomes all legacy issues and can be executed in a two-phase process in which the transformation is followed by a subsequent modernization phase, that can target full object oriented refactoring.

 Without any extra costs, this process solves the skills issue, allows for continuous new functionality, and offers full flexibility and native support for desired modern enhancements.